skinos7/doc/com/uart/serial.md

     // This function is used to periodically send data to the serial port to activate the mechanism.
 After this function is enabled, data is periodically sent to the serial port.
 This function is valid in DTU mode
     "active":"active packet send to serial",                       // [ disable, enable, idle, timing ], disable for disable, enable for active once, idle for idle Specifies the time to send, timing for interval specifies the time to send
     "active_interval":"Activate packet sending interval",          // [ number ], the unit is second, vaild when "active" is idle or timing
     "active_string":"Contents of activation package",              // [ Hex data ], such as 414243 when sending ABC

     // Serial port reading parameter
     "frame_maxsize":"frame max size",                         // [ number ], frame byte
     "frame_interval":"frame interval",                        // [ number ], the unit is ms

-    // Modbus configure vaild when concom is uart@modbus "modbus":
+    // Modbus configure vaild when "concom" is uart@modbus "modbus":
     {
         "port":"modbus port",